ferranpujolcamins/ferranpujolcamins.github.io/_posts/2021-02-09-Is-the-visitor-pattern-still-relevant.md

         In these situations the <a href="https://en.wikipedia.org/wiki/Iterator_pattern">iterator pattern</a> comes in handy.
     </li>
     <li id="footnote-b" class="ref">
-        These two problems were intermixed probably because with some data structures you need to know the runtime type of an object in order to know what is the next object you should visit.
+        These two problems were intermixed probably because for some data structures you need to know the runtime type of an object in order to know what is the next object you should visit.
 For example, consider the following binary tree representation:
         <pre><code>// Abstract class
 class Tree {};